VeXell/pm2-prom-module/README.md

 -   Free memory
 -   CPUs count
 -   Count of running apps
--   Cound of instances for every app
+-   Count of instances for every app
 -   Average using memory for every app
 -   Total using memory for all instances of a app
 -   Average using CPU for every app